-How much does FUE cost?
+How much does FUE cost in NYC?

-The cost of FUE varies from person to person, as the number of follicles to be extracted and reinserted also varies widely.
+While the price starts at $3,000, the cost of FUE varies from person to person, as the number of follicles to be extracted and reinserted also varies widely.
 Some practices charge a set cost per follicle extracted while others provide a lump sum cost for the whole process.
 In your personal consultation, we’ll be able to provide you with an exact cost to meet your needs and goals for the procedure.

 Making the most of FUE Hair Transplantation